Cooking Up Love, Laughter and Piadina at Casa Artusi

 4 Food is timeless and a good recipe book is too

 “This is not a museum.
-It is a cookery school, wine cellar, restaurant, a cultural centre dedicated to one man,” says Susy.
-“Let me introduce you to the boss.”
+It is a cookery school, wine cellar, restaurant, a cultural centre dedicated to one man,” says Susy, adding, “Let me introduce you to the boss.”
 She points us towards a picture of a man with an impressive amount of facial hair.
 And indeed the legacy of Pellegrino Artusi is more alive today than ever.
 You can buy a translated copy of the book on Amazon in several languages.
-You can attend the cookery school.
 There’s an Artusi video game on the Apple store.
 The town of Forlimpopoli has an annual food festival and thousands come.
 Why all this fuss over a basic cookbook?
 Because the recipes still have currency today.
 Good home cooked food has not gone out of fashion.

 5 It’s not about being perfect, just authentic